Natural Progression For ‘The Natural’ James McGivern - Irish Boxing

 Its natural progression argues ‘The Natural’.

-James McGivern [4-0] doesn’t see his already eagerly anticipated domestic clash with Tony McGlynn, which is scheduled for the Return of the Mick undercard, the SSE Arena and August 6 as a bold statement or fast-track attempt.
+James McGivern [4-0] doesn’t see his eagerly anticipated domestic clash with Tony McGlynn [3-0], which is scheduled for the Return of the Mick undercard, the SSE Arena this Saturday as a bold statement or fast-track attempt.

 Instead, he views it as a logical next step after four six-round wins, although he is aware it’s a pairing that will draw attention.